uranium236-a/uranium236-a/README.md

 # Hi there I'm Dhruv

-- I build small learning projects like CLI or Web-based
+- I build projects which are CLI or Web-based

-## 🌱 I’m currently learning
+##  Tech stack:
   - Golang
   - Javascript

-## 👁‍🗨 Goal (2026):
+##  Goal (2026):
-  - To build projects using Golang
+  - To build projects using Golang and Javascript

-## ⚡ Fun fact:
+##  Fun fact:
   - I upload animation videos on youtube: <a href="www.youtube.com/@known_animator">@known_animator</a>